 This plum jam calls for honey – an alternative sweetener to sugar.
-It’s serve with brie and toasts for a delicious appetizer!
+And this recipes begs to be part of with toasts and brie with plum jam.

 Grab your coffee or tea and get comfortable.
 This is a wordy one… Last month sometime, a lovely lady discovered my strawberry thyme jam recipe and whipped up the recipe using honey instead of sugar.